Peruz/ElectraProcessing/README.md

 1. that the desired export options are active (e.g., Res2DInv, CSV, Plot)
 2. that the **base error** is set to a reasonable percentage: 5 if no reciprocal error will be added, 1 or 2 if reciprocal error will be added.
 3. that the reciprocal options are in line with the dataset; disable the reciprocal check if the dataset that not have reciprocal measurements.
-If only part of the dataset contains reciprocal measurements, or another file when rocessing multiple files, enable **unpaired** to keep the measurements without reciprocals.
+If only part of the dataset contains reciprocal measurements, or another file when processing multiple files, enable **unpaired** to keep the measurements without reciprocals.
 4. if the **rhoa** range is ok.
 5. that the control of the contact-resistance is active and with a value suitable for the Electra (10 kohm).